 Additional HEAP Benefits

 Beginning April 24, 2020, a third Emergency Benefit is available for households who have exhausted the Regular, first Emergency and second Emergency HEAP benefits and who are in a heat or heat-related energy emergency, as defined by HEAP, and who meet the eligibility guidelines for Emergency benefit assistance.
-The second Emergency benefit was made available effective February 18, 2020.
+The 2022-2023 Emergency benefit opened on January 3, 2023.

 If you are eligible, the Emergency HEAP Benefit can help you heat your home if you are in a heat or heat related emergency.